Coneriys/apache4/docs/content/routing/services/index.md

 ### ServersTransport

-ServersTransport allows to configure the transport between Traefik and your TCP servers.
+ServersTransport allows to configure the transport between apache4 and your TCP servers.

 #### `dialTimeout`